Matthew Broderick: 1990–2011: Film roles and The Producers

-Broadway

-Broderick returned to Broadway as a musical star in the 1990s, winning a Tony Award for his performance in How to Succeed in Business Without Really Trying.
-Broderick then starred alongside Nathan Lane in the Mel Brooks 2001 stage version of The Producers which was a critical and financial success.
-He played Leopold "Leo" Bloom, an accountant who co-produces a musical designed to fail that turns out to be successful.
-Broderick was nominated for another Tony Award but lost to his co-star Nathan Lane.
-The musical went on to win the most Tony Awards in history with 12 wins.
-Broderick and Lane reprised their roles in the 2005 film adaptation of the same name.

-Broderick starred in a 2004 off-Broadway production of the award-winning Larry Shue play The Foreigner as the witty Charlie Baker.
-He was reunited with his co-star from The Lion King and The Producers, Nathan Lane, in The Odd Couple, which opened on Broadway in October 2005.
-He appeared on Broadway as a college professor in The Philanthropist, running April 10 through June 28, 2009.
+2012–present

-He returned to the Broadway stage in Spring 2012 to star in the musical Nice Work If You Can Get It, directed and choreographed by Kathleen Marshall.
+He returned to the Broadway stage in spring 2012 to star in the musical Nice Work If You Can Get It, directed and choreographed by Kathleen Marshall.
 He notably starred in the 2015 Broadway adaptation of Sylvia, a play by A.R.
 Gurney directed by Daniel J. Sullivan.
+In 2018, it was announced that he was cast in the main role of Michael Burr in the Netflix comedy-drama series Daybreak.

 Broderick made his West End debut in The Starry Messenger in May 2019, co-starring with Elizabeth McGovern.
 In 2022, Broderick returned to Broadway in a revival of Plaza Suite where he starred alongside his wife Sarah Jessica Parker.
 In 2024, the production transferred to the Savoy Theatre, London.

-On June 16, 2025, it was announced that Broderick would star as Tartuffe in a new production of Tartuffe alongside Bianca Del Rio, Francis Jue, and Amber Gray at the New York Theatre Workshop.

-Later films and television

-Broderick starred with Ben Stiller, Eddie Murphy and Alan Alda in the comedy Tower Heist in 2011.
-In 2018, it was announced that he was cast in the main role of Michael Burr in the Netflix comedy-drama series Daybreak.

 In 2023, Broderick played the role of Laird Becker in the comedy film No Hard Feelings, and appeared as himself in two episodes of the Hulu comedy series Only Murders in the Building.
 His performance in the latter earned him a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series.
+On June 16, 2025, it was announced that Broderick would star as Tartuffe in a new production of Tartuffe alongside Bianca Del Rio, Francis Jue, and Amber Gray at the New York Theatre Workshop.